defridge/HerosGym-P1-A2/README.md

 - HTML
   - The webpage structure was created using HTML as the main language.
 - CSS
-  - The styling of the webiste was done using custom CSS saved in an external file.
+  - The styling of the website was done using custom CSS saved in an external file.
 - IDE
   - The website was developed using Codeanywhere IDE.
 - Github